dovecot/documentation/source/admin_manual/login_processes.rst

     executable = imap-login specific-login-socket
   }

-This can be especially useful when setting up a director ring to simplify socket paths for all available authentication processes.
+This can be especially useful when setting up :ref:`dovecot_cluster_architecture` to simplify socket paths for all available authentication processes.